 - Regularly share the gospel through words and deeds.

-- Recruit a team of Indonesian colleagues who will be able to implement sports ministries.
-The primary focus is soccer, but there are other diverse sports opportunities that include running, basketball, and volleyball.
+- Work with a team of Indonesian colleagues and international workers to implement sports ministries.
+The primary focus is soccer.

-- Network with existing in-country sports ministries, i.e., Football Plus (Bandung), to begin building training programs for workers who can start their own sports ministries.
+- Network with existing in-country sports ministries to begin building training programs for workers who can start their own sports ministries

 Timeline for Deployment:

-You will live in a city or town with minimal Western amenities, which may be in close proximity to other international workers for fellowship and accountability.
+The appointee will live in a city or town with minimal Western amenities in close proximity to other international workers for fellowship and accountability.
 The appointee will serve on a team and be part of a larger network of expat and national workers.

 Status of Christian Witness:

 There is a Christian majority in Papua, but discipleship and godly mentoring are needed.
-HIV, AIDS, drunkenness, and dependency are serious issues to be addressed.
-In recent years, millions of migrants of the majority religion have moved to Papua, creating one of the greatest opportunities for ministry to this population.
-International workers must demonstrate to our church brothers and sisters that God’s good news is for all people.
+HIV, AIDS, drunkenness, and substance abuse are serious issues to be addressed.
+In recent years, millions of majority religion migrants have moved to Papua, creating one of the greatest opportunities for ministry to this population in Indonesia.

-While several international worker doctors are available for consultation, Papua has limited hospital services; serious health issues are typically handled in Jakarta (the country’s capital) or Singapore.
-Jakarta has good healthcare facilities, well-trained doctors, and most medications are readily available.
+While several doctors are available for international worker consultation, Papua has limited hospital services; serious health issues are typically handled in Jakarta (the country’s capital) or in Singapore.
+Jakarta has good healthcare facilities and well-trained doctors.
+Most medications are readily available.

 Expectations for Spouse: